LAVINATAHLIYA/CSE340-Operating-System/README.md

 # CSE340-Operating-System

-## 📘 Assignment 1: Mind Map for following chapter
+## 📘 Assignment 1: Mind Map for following chapters

 1. **Chapter 1: Introduction**
    - Overview of what an operating system does